Motivation behind the project and specific needs and problems

 WP8 (management).
 This workpackage contains the activities necessary for successful management of the project.
 The project and supporting structures (as defined in D.2.) will be officially established at the kick-off meeting.
 Efficient project management will be realized through: delegation of activities and responsibilities among partners, constant monitoring of achievements, risk management, technical and financial management using software tool for project management.

-Training on IP Protection and IP management at the State university of Novi Pazar(21.05.2017)
+Training on IP protection and management at the Intellectual Property Office(09.06.2017)